Sensei Martin Thompson, Black belt 7th Dan (Aiki-Jujitsu).

 35 Years Martial Art Experience

 I Started training in 1987 at the age of 26 in Brentford under Professor George Scarrott, who was part of an international organisation for 15 years.
-In this time I was heavily involved in developing the grading system for both the adult and kids syllabus.
+In this time I was heavily involved in developing the grading system for both the adult and children’s syllabus.
 I also helped to develop the soft weapons combat (Viking and nunchaku) with Graham Godfree.
-I later ended up taking over the soft weapons combat and rote the competition handbook guideline, which I still do now.
+I later ended up taking over the soft weapons combat and wrote the competition handbook guideline, which I still do now.
 I then went on to open my own club in Feltham under the same international organisation as Professor George Scarrott.
-In Feb 2015 the club had started to stagnate and with Sensei Martin Ridley decided to move the club to Sandhurst this was a big move but Sensei Martin Ridley lived in the area and was sure we would get more interest and would get new students we actually took all our students that were training with us at the time to sandhurst. in Dec 2015 After disagreements and not being happy about the way the organisation I had been apart of for so long was heading i decided to leave and Created All Abilities Martial Art in 2016 with Martin Ridley and joined The British Combat Association.
+In Feb 2015 the club had started to stagnate and with Sensei Martin Ridley decided to move the club to Sandhurst; this was a big move but Sensei Martin Ridley lived in the area and was sure we would get more interest and would get new students.
+We actually took all our students that were training with us at the time to Sandhurst.
+In December 2015, after disagreements and not being happy about the way the organisation I had been apart of for so long was heading, I decided to leave and created All Abilities Martial Art in 2016 with Sensei Martin Ridley and joined The British Combat Association.